lmammino/streams-workshop/03-writable-streams/README.md

 Remember when we said that the streaming implementation of our file copy script was not perfect.
 Well this is why, it was not taking backpressure into account!

-Thankfully, Node.js Writable stream APIs can help us to handle backpressure properly.
+Thankfully, Node.js Writable stream APIs provide a mechanism to handle backpressure!

 In fact, every single time we call `.write(data)` on a stream, the stream will return a `boolean` value.
 If this value is `true` it means that it is safe to continue, if the value is `false` it means that the destination is lagging behind and the stream is accumulating too much data to write.
 In this last case, when you receive `false`, you should slow down, or even better stop writing until all the buffered data is written down.